 We used our atomic spectrum analyzer to record frequency spectra of a variety of MW test signals, which we present and analyze in the following.
-We start with measurements of a single-tone MW signal to characterize spectral resolution, bandwidth, linearity and sensitivity of the device.
-We then show spectra of multi-tone signals and a spectrogram of a frequency-swept signal.
+We start with measurements of a single-tone MW signal to characterize spectral resolution, bandwidth, linearity, and sensitivity of the device.
+We then show spectra of multitone signals and a spectrogram of a frequency-swept signal.

-1. Lineshape and spectral resolution
+A. Line shape and spectral resolution

-To characterize lineshape and spectral resolution, a single-tone microwave signal of angular frequency $\omega{\rm MW}$ and power $P{\rm MW}$ is applied and the corresponding ΔOD{MW} image is recorded with the 2 mm cell, see Fig. 2(a).
-The interior bottom edge of the cell is at y = 0and the signal has the form of a thin line perpendicular to the chip surface, following a line of constant magnetic field strength and decaying with increasing distance from the CPW.
+To characterize line shape and spectral resolution, a single-tone microwave signal of angular frequency ω{MW} and power $P{\rm MW}$ is applied and the corresponding $\Delta OD{\rm MW}$ image is recorded with the 2 mm cell; see Fig. 2(a).
+The interior bottom edge of the cell is at y = 0 and the signal has the form of a thin line perpendicular to the chip surface, following a line of constant magnetic field strength and decaying with increasing distance from the CPW.
 The position of this line along z yields the frequency of the MW signal and its width gives the spectral resolution.
-Fig. 2(b) shows a theoretical simulation of the same image (see Sec.
-V below for details) for the same experimental conditions as in (a).
+Figure 2(b) shows a theoretical simulation of the same image (see Sec.
+V for details) for the same experimental conditions as in Fig. 2(a).
 It shows good agreement with the experimental signal if its amplitude is rescaled by a global factor $\beta = 0.42$, which is likely explained by an uncertainty in the MW signal strength on the CPW at the vapor cell position due to standing waves and other propagation effects.
 Noise is not included in the simulation.

 In Fig. 2(c) we show ΔOD{MW} in the image column at z = 0 as a function of y.
-The decay of ΔOD{MW} for y > 0.2 mm reflects the decay pattern of the MW field distribution above the CPW, whereas the steep decrease
+The decay of ΔOD{MW} for y > 0.2 mm reflects the decay pattern of the MW field distribution above the CPW, whereas the steep decrease close to the cell wall at y < 0.2 mm is due to spin relaxation caused by wall collisions [49].
+In the simulation described in Sec.
+V, both effects are accounted for, resulting in a quantitative match with the experimental data when the global rescaling factor β is applied.